 Ranging from one-hour to full-day and overnight excursions, horseback riding in Banff and Lake Louise takes guests around the area the same way the pioneers travelled.
 Exploring via horseback is peaceful, engaging, and an immersive way to explore the Rockies at ease.
 Trot around for one hour to a full day in Banff with Banff Trail Riders, or take advantage of their overnight backcountry hut trips and pack trips.
 Explore Lake Louise and its tea houses or take advantage of glacial and alpine exploring with Timberline Tours or Brewster Adventures.

 Banff’s only lake cruise sets sail giving visitors an experience found nowhere else in the Park.
-The Banff Lake Cruise by Pursuit makes its way around the historic and beautiful Lake Minnewanka.
+The Banff Lake Cruise makes its way around the historic and beautiful Lake Minnewanka.
 Knowledgeable interpretation from your captain about how the lake came to be, what’s underneath it, and Banff National Park itself compliment an incredibly scenic cruise.

 Banff Canoe Club - Open Mid-May